conestack/plumber/README.rst

 ``plumbifexists`` decorators:

 ``plumb``
-    Marks a method to be used as part of a plumbing pipeline.
+    Marks a method to be used as behavior of a plumbing pipeline.
 The signature of such a plumbing method is ``def foo(_next, self, *args, **kw)``.
-Via ``_next`` it is passed the next plumbing method to be called. ``self`` is an instance of the plumbing class, not the part.
+Via ``_next`` it is passed the next plumbing method to be called. ``self`` is an instance of the plumbing class, not the behavior.

 ``plumbifexists``
     Like ``plumb``, but only used if an endpoint exists.